 THE INTERNAL COMMUTE

-Red line Lullaby, a poem-film, is a woman’s reflection during her journey into the heart of America.
+Red line Lullaby, a poem-film, based on Lorena Alvarado’s poetic reflections during her journey into the heart of America.
 Time and space melt together as she meditates on the country through which she travels: Bulls become basketball mascots and young women wear electronic cuffs; people hunted like animals, souls haunted like ghosts…the hunted haunt everything touched.
 We, the viewers, melt and become one among them.

 With superimposed images that evoke distinct landscapes, the trajectory is physical, as well as temporal, the train transports communal memories that get reflected back in the windowpane: exhaustion, alienation, longing.
 The train is destined to arrive somewhere, but it also inoculates us with stories past, present, and future: foreclosures, race riots, homelessness, hunger, and more.